SunshineBand/term-deposit-calculator/README.md

 ## 🧠💭 Assumptions and Thoughts

 - Assume the user enters safe input initially, if there is time we can add input sanitization.
+- Assume rounding to nearest whole dollar is acceptable to the user

 ## Problem statement and initial information